matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 ::: warning

-Please note that in the new `0.13.0-beta.2` SDK we changed the API to rename ergs to gas, to avoid breaking changes in your integration, update all your project dependencies.
+Please note that in the new `0.13.0-beta.2` SDK the API layer operates with gas.
+The ergs consept is used by VM only.

 :::